- Call outs for sick animals, and emergencies such as obstetrical difficulties, uterine torsions, grass tetanus, milk fevers, etc

 Pet Care Plans

-These are a new scheme introduced earlier this year to offer discounted schemes for owners.
-There is a Gold and a Silver plan, each for a dog and a cat.
+These are a new scheme introduced in early 2015 to offer discounted schemes for owners.

 Signing up for the plan allows you to avail of flea and worming products, vaccinations, one consultation with the vet, and more, at big discount prices.